Dr. Emory (Ted) F. Bunn

 I also do some theoretical work on Einstein's theory of general relativity.
 John Baez and I published an article on "The Meaning of Einstein's Equation," which provides a novel and (we hope) more comprehensible explanation of the key equation of the theory.
 David Hogg and I wrote another article explaining the meaning of the cosmological redshift (the most important observation in cosmology).

 H. Zheng and E.F.
-Bunn, "Cosmic microwave background constraints on cosmological models with large-scale isotropy breaking," Physical Review D, in press (2010).
+Bunn, “Cosmic microwave background constraints on cosmological models with large-scale isotropy breaking,” Physical Review D 82, 063533 (2010).

 E.F.
 Bunn, "Evolution and the second law of thermodynamics," American Journal of Physics, 77, 922 (2009).